ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

    make htmlsingle rst=community/documentation_contributions.rst

 This process compiles all the links but provides minimal log output.
-If you're writing a new page or want more detailed log output, refer to the instructions on :ref:``
+If you're writing a new page or want more detailed log output, refer to the instructions on :ref:`build_with_sphinx-build`

 .. note::